A personal journal

 CHAPTER 2: THE BOAT

-The night before I left Vietnam, the earth shakes.
+The night before I left Vietnam, the earth shook.

 Artillery shells were falling near Saigon, near the airport, close enough that the walls of our relatives' house trembled with each impact.
 My family had come to stay here because the house was large and well-built.
 My parents thought it would be safer.
 I lay awake on the floor, feeling the vibrations travel through the concrete and into my bones.